NelisW/my3D-Trium/building/Trium-build.md

 Don't use the proximity bed levelling sensor in this procedure.

+- *Ensure that the printer nozzle is clean*, with no plastic below the nozzle level.
+We want to calibrate the nozzle, not some gunk hanging below.
+- Try to prepare the bed as you would print (hairspray, glue, PEI, or whatever), the bed preparation adds to the bed height.
 - This procedure assumes that the Marlin firmware installed on the printer has  `MANUAL_Z_HOME_POS` set to 500.
 Open the firmware and search in `configuration.h` for the line similar to `#define MANUAL_Z_HOME_POS 500`.
 If the value is not exactly 500, change it to be 500.
 This will enable the printer to go down by 500 mm from the home position.
 This means that the head will move beyond the bed, potentially damaging  the nozzle if the movement is too fast.
 So, if and when you move down, be very careful.
 - Place a sheet of clean unprinted paper on the bed (75 gms, 100 micron thick).
 - Connect the printer to your computer using the USB port.